yashodhank/csv2rest/README.md

 in the future using a JSON DOM Query filter style.

 `filter_col` is a string, the name of the column to filter, which is optional.
-`filter_val` is a string or integer, is optional and defaults at `not null`.
+It must be the column name as shown in the blueprint, **and not** in the CSV header, which is completely ignored.

-The `filter_col` value must be the column name as shown in the blueprint, **and not** in the CSV header, which is completely ignored.
+`filter_val` is a string or integer, is optional and defaults at `is not null`.

 JSON REST API Querying examples